google-deepmind/mujoco_mpc/docs/CONTRIBUTING.md

 - Include the standard copyright and license at the top of each file.
 - The VSCode extension 'Clang-Format' can be used to format the C/C++ code to Google style.
 - The package [cpplint](https://github.com/cpplint/cpplint) should be used to check for additional C/C++ style issues.
-Note: includes should follow the ordering found throught MuJoCo MPC for consistency.
+Note: includes should follow the ordering found throughout MuJoCo MPC for consistency.
 - The package [Pyink](https://github.com/google/pyink) can be used to format Python code.
 Please use: `--pyink-indentation 2 --line-length 80`.

 ## New Tasks